This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 Hello!
 Who are you?
 And tell us a little bit more about your diabetes.

-I’ve spent 3 days in the hospital.
-When I came out I’ve started using the FreeStyle Libre, which was extremely helpful and the week after my husband and I was walking the St. James Portuguese Way as our holidays were planned before Diabetes joined.
-We did 170km in a week with an 8kg backpack (which I did not carry for 2 days because the hills were a bit too much and I did not know how my body was going to react).
+I spent three days in the hospital.
+When I came out, I started using the FreeStyle Libre, which was extremely helpful.
+The week after, my husband and I walked the St. James Portuguese Way, as our holidays were planned before Diabetes joined.
+We did 170 km in a week with an 8 kg backpack (which I did not carry for two days because the hills were a bit too much, and I did not know how my body was going to react).

-I was so glad that we made it.
-It showed me that diabetes should adapt to my life and not the other way around.
+I was so glad we made it.
+It showed me that diabetes should adapt to my life, not the other way around.

-I’ve never thought this could happen to me, being “this old”.
-After the initial shock and letting to know my family on the other side of the Atlantic, I understood it was not something I could fight against.
+I never thought this could happen to me, being “this old.”
+After the initial shock and learning about my family on the other side of the Atlantic, I understood it was not something I could fight against.
 It was a new version of me!
 So go for it!

-Honestly speaking, the hardest part was the social part.
-The meetings around food and meals’ timetables could be late.
-That was stressing me a lot!
-Not finding what to eat, not sure people were understanding that once you inject your insulin then…you have to feed yourself!
-I’ve ended up always taking a Tupperware container with me and some people were looking at me.
+Honestly, the hardest part was the social part.
+The meetings around food and meal timetables could be late, which was stressing me a lot!
+I also had trouble finding what to eat, and I was not sure people understood that once you inject your insulin, you have to feed yourself!
+I ended up always taking a Tupperware container with me, and some people looked at me.
 It wasn’t very comfortable, but it was helping me participate instead of staying home.

 “I’ve never thought this could happen to me, being this old.”